 1. Visit The Beach

 OK.
 So this one is a no-brainer.
 You have to visit the beach!
 I went in September and it is really a great time to visit Myrtle Beach because the crowds have all died down and the ocean is still warm.
-I loved walking on the beach and picking up shells.
-I loved swimming in the warm water- it was so relaxing and so refreshing!
-I felt fabulous afterward.
+There is nothing as relaxing as walking on the beach and picking up shells.
+Furthermore, I loved swimming in the warm water.
+It was so relaxing and so refreshing!

 I stayed at the Crown Jewel Beach House in Garden City Beach so I was able to take a short stroll from the house to the beach- so convenient and no worries about parking.